jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 In July 2023, a cyberattack targeted the servers of a Polish city's Transport Authority, halting smart transportation systems.
-The attack impacted the city's public transportation ticketing system, traffic lights management, and electronic information boards at public transportation stopscausing city\- wide traffic jams.87
+The attack impacted the city's public transportation ticketing system, traffic lights management, and electronic information boards at public transportation stops—causing city\- wide traffic jams.87
 48
- 2024 Upstream Security Ltd. All Rights Reserved Insurance
+© 2024 Upstream Security Ltd. All Rights Reserved Insurance
 Insurance companies are realizing that the cyber\-threat landscape directly impacts premiums on connected vehicles.